arkaprovaz/PC-Skills-Framework/README.md

 # PC-Skills-Framework
- Alexa PC Skills for Social Media Handler Skill
+Repository for Social Media PC Skills

+## Instructions
+Unzip the PC-Skills-Framework file in C drive